awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 ## Action<a name="asff-action"></a>

-The `Action` object provides details about an action that were detected for the finding\.
+The `Action` object provides details about an action that affects or that was taken on a resource\.
 The action can be one of the following:
 + A remote IP address issued an AWS API call
 + A DNS request was received
 + A remote IP address attempted to connect to an EC2 instance